epezent/implot/README.md

 **Q: Can plot styles be modified?**

 A: Yes.
-Plot colors, palletes, and various styling variables can be pushed/popped or modified permantly on startup.
+Plot colors, palettes, and various styling variables can be pushed/popped or modified permanently on startup.

 **Q: Does ImPlot support logarithmic scaling?**